dnygren/PikiPiki/README.md

 # PikiPiki
-PikiPiki is MartinPool's reimplementation of WikiWikiWeb in PythonLanguage, released under the GnuGeneralPublicLicense.
+PikiPiki is Martin Pool's reimplementation of WikiWikiWeb in Python, released under the GNU General Public License.